deveshm/connormcgarr.github.io/_posts/2018-05-06-Admin-Express-0day.md

 <img src="{{ site.url }}{{ site.baseurl }}/images/1.png" alt="">

-The application now has crashes!
+Shifting focus back over to Immunity shows a crash of the application!
 Now on to some more in depth and intricate analysis of the crash.

 After the crash, take a look at the registers.
 It seems at first glance we can control EBP, ESI, EDI, and EDX: